Field Rules Overview

 1. Members will be required to hold and maintain a current membership with the American Modeling Academy (AMA) at all times.
 All new applicants, as well as present members seeking membership renewal, must show proof of membership in the AMA.

 a.
 Full Member: Is eighteen (18) years old or older and has full privileges and voting rights.
-Dues: Full Member rate plus AMA Membership.
+Dues: Full Member rate plus AMA Membership and FAA Operator's License.

 d.
 Associate Member: Are out of county members and have the same privileges as full members, except Associate members have no voting rights.
-Dues: Are the same as a Full Member rate plus AMA Membership.
+Dues: Are the same as a Full Member rate plus AMA Membership and FAA Operator's License.

 e.
-Honorary Member: An honorary member pays no dues and there is no AMA requirement (unless the Honorary Member is an active flyer, then AMA will be required).
+Honorary Member: An honorary member pays no dues and there is no AMA requirement (unless the Honorary Member is an active flyer, then AMA and FAA Operator's License will be required).

-5. Upon being voted into membership, providing proof of AMA membership and payment of all fees and, every new member shall be provided a copy of the GCF By-laws and Field Rules.
+5. Upon being voted into membership, providing proof of AMA membership and FAA Operator's License and payment of all fees and, every new member shall be provided a copy of the GCF By-laws and Field Rules.

 B. Dues and Assessments